 Macroeconomics is the study of the economy as a whole.
 The course offers an introduction to macroeconomics at an advanced level.
-It provides the students with analytical skills and applied insights to understand important macroeconomic variables such as consumption, investment, labor supply, productivity, and aggregate output – domestically as well as internationally.
-Throughout the course students will acquire insight into consumption and saving decisions, economic growth, sustaintability, inequality and international income convergence, investment, and labor supply and unemployment.
+It provides the students with analytical skills and applied insights to understand important macroeconomic variables such as consumption, investment, productivity, and aggregate output – domestically as well as internationally.
+Throughout the course students will acquire insight into consumption and saving decisions, economic growth, sustaintability, inequality and international income convergence, and investment.
 It also discusses how to understand and analyze the macroeconomic effects of digitalization and robotization.
 Attention is paid to developing digital tools to help analyzing and understanding economic models.

 The course covers the following topics: